Slothologist/KnowledgeBase/README.md

 ## Dependencies
 pip install mongo mongoengine

-...or just use pip install
+...or just use pip install .

 ## Overview
 coming soon...

+### Starting the rosnode
+Use the launchfile contained in the launch folder.
+A config file for the KBasenode must be given as additional paramenter.

+### Physical location of the database
+MongoDB's default saving location is under /var/lib/mongodb.
+This can be changed in the /etc/mongod.conf.

 ## Database Schema
 coming soon...